Cherreads

 Mira looked utterly exhausted, her brown hair plastered to her forehead, but her amber eyes shone brilliantly.
 Nestled in the crook of her arm, wrapped in a clean white blanket, was a tiny, fair-skinned child.

 Darius practically floated to the edge of the bed.
-Mira looked up at him, offering a fragile, beautiful smile, and Darius returned it with a joy so fierce it seemed to brighten the room.
+Mira looked up at him, offering a fragile, beautiful smile, and Darius returned it with joy so fierce it seemed to brighten the room.

-Eve reached down and scooped the bundle gently from Mira's arms, presenting the newborn to the towering warrior.
+Eve reached down and scooped the bundle gently from Mira's arms, presenting the newborn to the warrior.
 "Congratulations, Darius.
 A little girl is born in your house."

 "I already named Ravon," Mira smiled weakly, resting her head back against the pillows.
 "It's your turn."